 At the end of each Commission meeting:

 Vice Chair reads the tasks assignments.
-Commissioners should be very clear about their assigned tasks.
+Commissioners should be very clear about their assigned tasks and timelines.

 Each Commissioner with a task assignment must:

 Confer with Commissioners who are working on the same issues (consistent with Sunshine) to discuss goals and timelines